Check Balls and Separator Plates

 A valve body consists of different types of valves.
 Check valves are placed in hydraulic circuits to prevent flow in one direction while allowing flow in the other.
 When assembled, the separator plate contains the seat for ball check valves.
 The size of an orifice determines its flow rate.
-These check valves may or may not contain spring pressure to keep them in their seated positions.
+These check valves may or may not contain spring pressure to keep them seated.
 Make sure the check balls return to their exact locations.

 The plate is accompanied by a gasket that forms a seal when assembled.
 When assembling and fastening the valve body to the transmission case, it's important to have the correct seal.
-An incorrect seal results in fluid pressure passing into the wrong hydraulic circuit and corrupting the transmission's shift timing.
+An incorrect seal results in fluid pressure passing into the wrong hydraulic circuit, affecting the transmission's shift timing.